javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 }
 ```

 A single execution of the loop body is called *an iteration*.
-The loop in the example above makes 3 iterations.
+The loop in the example above makes three iterations.

 If there were no `i++` in the example above, the loop would repeat (in theory) forever.
 In practice, the browser provides ways to stop such loops, and for server-side JavaScript we can kill the process.